evanhaines/evanhaines.github.io/pages/pages_nba.md

 I used traditional Data Preprocessing techniques by scaling the numerical data, one hot encoding categorical variables, and using train/validation/test splits for our machine learning models.

 I then created numerous statistical analysis models and machine learning models.
-Specifically, I ran ANOVA hypothesis tests and created Logistic, Decision Tree, and XGboost models.
+Specifically, I ran ANOVA hypothesis tests and created Logistic, Decision Tree, and XGBoost models.
 I used various testing metrics like ROC AUC, precision, recall, R^2, etc. to evaluate the performance of these models.
 Lastly, I used various data visualization techniques to create different charts and graphs, and wrote a professional final report to assess my findings.

 [Jupyter Notebook 1]()